Azure/AzureDataLake/docs/SDK/FirstSteps.md

 1. Click OK.

-       You should now be able to select Azure Data Lake from your list of NuGet sources.
+       You should now be able to select Data Lake SDK from your list of NuGet sources.

     ![](img/firststeps_manage_list.png)

 1. Select "Include Prerelease" from the dropdown.

-1. Click "Install" on any/all Azure Data Lake packages that you would like to use with your project.
+1. Click "Install" on any/all Azure Data Lake Store packages that you would like to use with your project.

     You're done!

 #### Learn more
-* [SDK Tutorials](Tutorials.md) - Learn how to write some basic code using the Azure Data Lake .NET SDK.
+* [SDK Tutorials](Tutorials.md) - Learn how to write some basic code using the Azure Data Lake Store .NET SDK.
-* [SDK User Manual](UserManual.md) - View some basic documentation for the Azure Data Lake .NET SDK.

 ------------